 Remember the levers?
 It's time to start pulling!

 Probably the best thing this couple can do to push that needle to the right a bit is to save more.
 That 8% pre-tax 401(k) contribution is a good start, as is the employer match, but a little more would go a long way.
 Most people should do everything they can to max out contributions on their 401(k) plans if they want to retire early.

 They might also consider starting contributing to a 529 plan, which is a tax-advantaged savings plan for future college costs.
 If they could manage to put $5,000 per year into such a plan, and get that 401(k) contribution up to 12% of pretax salary from 8%, things are looking better:

 If I were working with these clients, I would try to get that 63% number higher by using our other levers.
 When they are young they might to invest a portion of their assets in some higher-return, higher-risk assets.
 They should also start thinking about working a bit longer.
 Retiring at age 55 might not be in the cards for this couple unless they can start saving more money.

 The chance that your situation is exactly like this one is pretty slim, of course.
 But your main takeaway should be that retirement is in your control.
 You have a number of levers you can pull; you just need to use them effectively.

 And if you are fortunate enough to be considering early retirement, you should know that there are strategies that allow you to draw down on your retirement money penalty-free before the typical retirement date.
 You'll want to bring in a professional if you want to explore this option.
 We can help via an expert planning session.

-Do you know what to expect to spend in retirement?
-What kind of return to expect from your investments?
-The effect of taxes and inflation on your savings?
+Do you want to answer questions such as “Can I retire at 55” or “How much do I need to retire at 55”?
 Sign up for a free trial of WealthTrace to find out if your retirement plans are on track.